Love Actually: Where are they now?

 Billy Bob Thornton (The U.S. President)

-Thornton had two Oscars to his credit for A Simple Plan and Sling Blade when he cameo’d as the smarmy U.S. president in Love Actually.
+Billy Bob Thornton had two Oscars to his credit for A Simple Plan and Sling Blade when he made a cameo appearance as the smarmy U.S. president in Love Actually.
 That same year he portrayed the title character in Bad Santa, a role he reprised in a 2016 sequel.
 He has appeared in a wide range of films since including Our Brand is Crisis, Whiskey Tango Foxtrot, Mr. Woodcock, and Friday Night Lights.
 He also has appeared in multiple seasons of FX’s Fargo as Lorne Malvo.
-Currently, he can be seen as the lead character on Amazon’s Goliath.
+Currently, he can be seen as the lead character on Amazon’s Goliath, and heard on the country musical podcast, Making It Up As We Go.

 Rowan Atkinson (Rufus, the jewelry salesman)